 Management of weeds within APZ areas must incorporate ecological, stabilisation, and fire considerations.

-Appropriate techniques are to be employed to prevent weed dispersal by mowers and the removal of dead vines from trees, as these features can act as wicks for fire to spread into canopy.
+Appropriate techniques are to be employed to prevent weed dispersal by equipment such as mowers, and the removal of dead vines from trees, as these features can Council as wicks for fire to spread into canopy.

 Feral fauna management